U.S. envoy to visit North Korea over jailed American

 In an Internet petition urging President Barack Obama to secure "special amnesty" for his father, Jonathan Bae wrote: "We have been distraught by my father's deteriorating health and his sentence of hard labor.
 However, we have not given up hope because we have faith in our government to represent and protect American citizens here and abroad."

-Rick Larsen, a U.S. congressman from Washington state, where Bae's family lives, has advocated for Bae's release.
+Rick Larsen, a U.S. congressman from Washington state, where Bae's family lives, has called for Bae's release.

 "Kenneth's family has waited in anguish and uncertainty, but has never wavered in their tireless advocacy on his behalf," Larsen said in a statement.